Fred's ImageMagick Scripts

 -p ...
 Apply a pseudocoloring to the normalized cross correlation surface image where red corresponds to the highest values and purple to the lowest values.
 Default is no pseudocoloring.

 -m mode ...
 MODE is the layout mode for the optional matchfile image.
-Choices are draw (or d) or overlay (or o).
+Choices are draw (or d), overlay (or o) or best (or b).
 Draw simply draws a colored box outline at the best match subsection in the larger image.
-Overlay inserts the small image at the match location of a one-half transparent version of the larger image.
+Overlay inserts the small image at the match location of a 30% opaque version of the larger image.
+Best outputs the subsection of the larger image that best matches the smaller image.
 The default="draw".
 Ignored if no matchfile specified.

 REQUIREMENTS: IM version 6.5.4-7 or higher, but compiled with HDRI enabled in any quantum level of Q8, Q16 or Q32.
 Also requires the FFTW delegate library.